alyson-b69/checkpoint4/README.md

 - [ ] Add on chat-box by event
 - [ ] Add a new view to view the events I attend (with a calendar)
 - [ ] Burger Menu on mobile
-- [ ] Manage event participants before delete event
+- [ ] Add message on createEvent if date or hour is empty